 Article 41 Annual performance review

-1. Review meetings shall be organised between the Commission and each Member State to examine the performance of each programme once a year.
+1. Review meetings shall be organised once a year between the Commission and each Member State to examine the performance of each programme.
 Relevant managing authorities shall participate in the review meetings.

 The review meeting may cover more than one programme.